tarod13/SAC/README.md

 # SAC
-Implementation of Soft Actor-Critic algorithm in MuJoco environments.
+Pytorch implementation of Soft Actor-Critic algorithm in MuJoco environments.

 Source: Haarnoja, T., Zhou, A., Abbeel, P., and Levine, S. Soft actor-critic: Off-policy maximum entropy deep reinforcement learning with a stochastic actor.
 In International Conference on Machine